-Important note for doctoral candidates: Receiving admission as a doctoral candidate does not automatically mean that you will be provided with a flat by the University.
+Important note for doctoral students: Receiving admission as a doctoral student does not automatically mean that you will be provided with a flat by the University.

 EURAXESS provides a general overview on searching for accommodation in Germany; it also explains common abbreviations in the ads: euraxess.de

 Welcome Centre Greifswald is not able to attend accommodation viewings for you, sign contracts on your behalf or provide financial support.

 Ask your contacts and colleagues at your institute/department; several apartments are passed on directly to colleagues.